Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Tozi/Wilson Pass Overview

 This guard pass perplexed me for years.
 I would watch Roberto Tozi do this pass relentlessly in competition, having no sense whatsoever of what was really happening until, in 2006, I was fortunate enough to meet Wilson Reis.
 Wilson is a world class grappler in his own right, with a gold medal at worlds (brown belt) and numerous pro division competition wins, along with a prospering pro MMA career.
 Wilson has shown the efficacy of his particular variation of this pass in competition again and again, and I had the opportunity to learn how to do this trademark pass from him.
-Ever since then, I've obsessed over the details of this pass, particularly in the last 5 or 6 years, having some minor knee issues that don't agree with me standing up in the closed guard.
+Ever since then, I've obsessed over the details of this pass, particularly in the last five or six years, having some minor knee issues that don't agree with me standing up in the closed guard.
 What follows are the most important details as I see them with this pass, and the way I've been able to use this pass successfully myself, both on the mats at the gym and in black belt competition on the local circuit at numerous US Grappling and IBJJF events.

 Simple Entry: Hand in the Collar